ZachL1/Q-Insight/README.md

 ## ✏️ To Do List
+- [ ] Release the code and model of VQ-Insight
 - [ ] Add support for LoRA fine-tuning
 - [ ] Provide a Gradio demo
 - [x] Release inference code and weights